 You will need a variety of sizes throughout your weaning journey, so the Starter Weaning Set is perfect for starting to wean your baby onto solid food.
 The set will take you through each developmental stage in the first year.
 They have so many different uses from freezing food portions, to carrying snacks and meals on the go.
 The snap-on lid ensures no spillage too!

 When your baby is more established at feeding, you will need to go out and about and baby's tummy does not wait!
 That is why we came up with our Food Flask perfect for storing homemade food.
-The flask will keep food cold or warm for six hours allowing you time to get the shopping done or meet up with friends for a coffee.
+The flask will keep food cold or warm for up to 12 hours, allowing you time to get the shopping done or meet up with friends for a coffee.